pyeventsourcing/eventsourcing/docs/topics/process.rst

 somehow a "tolerable" level of unreliability in each process that would eventually compound into an intolerable level of unreliability in a complicated system of processes).

-A number of application processes could be run from a single thread.
-Alternatively, they could each have one thread in a single process.
-Each thread could have its own operating system process, and each operating system process could run on its own machine.
-Although there is parallelism in such a system, this isn't the kind of parallelism that will allow the system to scale horizontally (adding more machines).

-To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications can be partitioned across many notification logs.
-Each partition could be processed concurrently.
-Hence one application process could usefully and reliably employ many concurrent operating system processes.
-Both kinds of parallelism are demonstrated below.

 In the example below, a system of process applications is defined independently of how it may be run.
 The system of process applications uses a domain model layer with three aggregates.
 Each process application is configured to follow others.

+A multi-process system can be run in a single thread.
+This is intended as a development mode, with synchronous processing of events to make things easier to follow.

+A multi-process system can also be run with multiple threads, either in a single operating system process, or with multiple operating system processes.
+In this mode, events are processed asynchronously.
+Different operating system processes could run on the same or different machines.
+This is "diachronic" parallelism, like the way a CPU pipeline can finish one instruction per clock cycle, simultaneously executing one instruction whilst both decoding the next instruction and fetching the one after that.
+However, performance improvement is limited by the number of stages in the pipeline, and the number of stages is defined by the number of processes in the system which is fixed.

+To scale the throughput of a process, we need "synchronic" parallelism, so that many events can be processed at the same time.
+Just like a CPU can have many cores, a multi-process system can have many pipelines operating concurrently.
+Both kinds of parallelism are demonstrated below.

-The system is firstly run as a single threaded system.
-Afterwards, the system is run with both multiprocessing using the default partition and then also with notification logs and processing partitioned into multiple system partitions.
+In the example below, the system is firstly run as a single threaded system.
+Afterwards, the system is run with both multiprocessing using a single pipeline, and then also with multiple pipelines.

 Kahn process networks